Centre: Centre for Lifelong Learning

 Gerontology is a study of late Adulthood and of Older Adults as a special group.
 Gerontologists are concerned with understanding the many aspects of ageing right from cellular processes involved in improving quality of life of older people.
 An interdisciplinary approach is not only appropriate but necessary given the complex health and mental health, social and economic concerns of Older Adults.

 The elderly population in India is second largest in the world, next only to China.
-This population which was 77 million according to the 2001 Census (7.5 per cent of the total population), is projected to increase to 137 in 2021.
+This population which was 77 million according to the 2001 Census (7.5 per cent of the total population), which grew to 104 million in 2011 (2011 Census) and is projected to increase to 137 in 2021.
 Population projections show that by 2050, the elderly population in India will surpass the population of children below 14 years.
 The proportion of people over 60 having reached above 7 per cent qualifies India as an ‘ageing’ country (as defined by the United Nations).
 Three-fourth of the elderly population lives in rural areas.
 Their annual growth rate is higher (3 per cent) as compared to the growth rate of the entire population (1.9 per cent).

 In India, as in many other Asian countries, it had been taken for granted that families would be the most natural living environment for people of all ages including Older Adults.
 But the traditional family structure is undergoing drastic changes.
 Urbanisation, migration, industrialisation, women’s entry into labour force and many such social changes have steadily chipped away at the joint family system.
 Community and caste networks that sustained the elderly within family are also breaking down.